-In this window, the columns headed Sense Key and Ext Code (extended code) are for use by service personnel.
+In this window, the columns at the far right headed Sense Key, Ext Code 1 (extended code), and Ext Code 2 are for use by service personnel.
+These columns become visible when you extend the window to the right.

 The hexadecimal codes fall into four series: